 The following Frequency Control mode descriptions are based on the 5009 program's default settings.
-For information on how to change the 5009 Control's defaulted breaker logic, refer to Volume 3 of this manual.
+For information on how to change the 5009 Control's defaulted breaker logic, refer to Volume #3 of this manual.

 The Speed PID operates in a Frequency Control mode when the generator breaker is closed and the utility tie breaker is open.
 In this mode the unit will operate at the same speed or frequency regardless of the load it is supplying (up to the unit's load capability).
-Refer to Figure 5-8.
+Refer to Figure 5-5.

-When breaker positions result in the Speed PID switching to Frequency Control, the speed setpoint is instantly stepped to the last turbine speed (frequency) sensed before Frequency Control was selected.
+When breaker positions result in the Speed PID switching to Frequency Control, the Speed Setpoint is instantly stepped to the last turbine speed (frequency) sensed before Frequency Control was selected.
 This allows a bumpless transfer between modes.
-If the last speed sensed was not at the Rated Speed (synchronous speed) setting, the speed setpoint will ramp to the Rated Speed setting at a default rate of 1 rpm/s (tunable through the Service mode; see Volume 3).
+If the last speed sensed was not at the rated Speed Setpoint (synchronous speed) setting, the Speed Setpoint will ramp to the rated Speed Setpoint setting at a defaulted rate of 1 rpm/sec (tunable through the Service mode, see Volume 3).

-In the Frequency Control mode the speed setpoint can be varied with the speed setpoint raise/lower commands, as desired, to allow manual synchronization across a tie breaker to an infinite bus.
+In the Frequency Control mode the Speed Setpoint can be varied with the Speed Setpoint raise/lower commands, as desired, to allow manual synchronization across a tie breaker to an infinite bus.
 See the synchronization section in this Chapter.